scruss/RonR-RaspberryPi-image-utils/README.txt

 where ptuuid is 8 hex digits

+image-shrink:

 image-shrink shrinks a standard 'raw' image file to its smallest possible size (plus an optional additional amount of free space).
 Usage is:

 image-shrink imagefile [Additional MB]

-where Additional MB is an additional amount of free space to be added.
+where Additional MB is an optional additional amount of free space to be added.